Monsieur Minimal

 Christos Tsitroudis (Greek: Χρήστος Τσιτρούδης), stage name Monsieur Minimal is a Greek indie pop music composer and interpreter as well as a guitar player.
 He first became known with his singles “Silk” and “Love is a circle” which he performed in 2007 during the Coca-Cola Sound Wave Festival.
 He has since edited three albums.

 Early life

-Monsieur Minimal was born in Northern Greece in 1980.
+Monsieur Minimal was born on October 24, 1980 in Gianitsa, Northern Greece, where he grew up.
 He has since lived in several parts of Greece.
 He has been living in Athens since 2009.
 He grew hearing and playing music with several adolescent bands.
 After high school he studied and graduated from the Department of Electrical Engineering of Kavala's Institute of Technology.
 He entered music for good when he started studying music technology and production at the music school of Salonica under the guidance of Demetrius Adam.
 He has been writing music as Monsieur Minimal since 2007.

 Career

 His first public appearance was in 2007.
 He was one of the most successful competitors of the Coca-Cola Sound Wave Festival, with his songs Silk and Love Is A Circle.

 His first official release was in the City Campers compilation (The Sound Of Everything) in 2008.